casper-network/docs-archive/technical-details/block-storage/cbc-casper.md

 Let $$\langle GS, Zero \in GS \rangle$$ be a set with a distinguished point.
 We will be calling this set "global states" and the distinguished point will be called "the initial state".

 Intuition here is that validators are going to establish a common view on "virtual memory of a decentralized computer" which is just another way of saying "decentralized database".
-A point $$gs ∈ GS$$ represents a single snapshot of this shared memory.
+A point $$gs \in GS$$ represents a single snapshot of this shared memory.

 ### Transactions